 Trouble reading small print

 What causes presbyopia?
 Over time, the lens of the eye hardens.
 Muscles around the lens also change with age.
 These changes make it harder for the lens to work.

-An eye care professional can diagnose presbyopia and correct it with contact lenses or eyeglasses.
+An eye doctor can diagnose presbyopia and correct it with contact lenses or eyeglasses.
 Bifocals are glasses with the higher focusing power in the lower part of the lens.
-If you do not need glasses for distance, you may need only reading glasses or half-glasses.
-For some people, surgery is also an option to correct presbyopia.
+If you do not need glasses for distance, you may need only reading glasses.

 Symptoms of a cataract may include: